Published: 12th September 2020

 Sophie Ellis-Bextor is a singer, songwriter, model and mum of four.
-She lives in West London with her family and is best known for her hit songs like ‘Murder on the Dancefloor’.
-Her most recent album The Song Diaries out now and she will tour the UK with a full orchestra and band in support of the album from June 2019.
+She lives in West London with her family and is best known for her hit songs like ‘Murder on the Dancefloor’ and (Groovejet) If This Ain’t Love’.

 Ravenscourt Park.
 It’s the park I’ve spent time in as a kid myself and as I still live local, I’ve pushed my little brother and sister on the same swings that I now push my kids on.
 London is the greenest city in the world and I could have picked any number of big green spaces but this one is the closest to my heart and my home.